18F/g-research/README.md

-# TTS Research Guild
+# Research Guild

-The TTS Research Guild is a GSA-local community of practice for design researchers and design-research enthusiasts.
+The Research Guild is a community of practice for design researchers and design-research enthusiasts within the General Services Administration (GSA).
 To join the guild, simply [join the #g-research channel on the GSA-TTS Slack](https://gsa-tts.slack.com/messages/C03JK2KH8) and ask [a lead](https://docs.google.com/document/d/1HGlH1_RY0YQufSZzntMYFKzKS5X3skIriImE0M_2Kjk/edit#heading=h.ogel0f44ifru) to be added to our weekly meetings, Wednesdays, from 2-2:30 EST.

 ## Vision